pointbazaar/espl1000/README.md

     - [ ] Int (can be any integer)
     - [ ] NZInt (Integer =/= 0) (will be required as the type of any divisor later on, to avoid division by 0)

-## Other Goals

-- [ ] simple local variable type inference
+- [x] simple local variable type inference
-- [ ] functional programming (currently without closures and without some other stuff)
-  - [ ] functions can be passed as arguments to subroutines
 - [ ] lambda expressions
-  - [ ] map, reduce, filter, sum, zip, unzip, head, tail, init
 - [x] syntax highlighting available in micro
-- [x] **structs** (user-defined composite data types)
-- [ ] **length-prefixed arrays**
-- [ ] generics/templates (Type parameters)
-- [ ] multithreading
-- [ ] support for functional style
-- [ ] compiler functions, such as sizeof , and support for differentiating expressions (which may contain pure functions) for some variable.

-functional programming, imperative programming, concurrency, laziness, declarative programming, constraint based programming.

 smalldragon should have an easy and simple syntax, similar to C and Haskell.